This section will cover how you'll do that with your troop.

 A troop leader agrees to come in for a Saturday to take part in a focus group to help the council assess the service-delivery needs in her region.
 Afterward, the council gives her a thank-you card and a $5 Starbucks gift card for her extra effort. | The council designates $1,000 to give to each day camp organizer as a stipend to ensure all positions are filled. |

 Girl Scouts is an inclusive organization.
-There shall be no discrimination based on race, color, ethnicity, gender, sexual orientation, creed, national origin, marital or socioeconomic status, disability, or age.
+There shall be no discrimination on the basis of race, color, ethnicity, gender, sexual orientation, creed, national origin, marital or socioeconomic status, disability, or age.
 In addition, to ensure full equality of opportunity in all operations and activities of the organization, affirmative action policies and procedures shall be utilized in the recruitment, selection, training, placement, and recognition of volunteers.
 Girl Scouts of Southeastern Michigan is committed to having its membership reflect the diversity of population groups within its jurisdiction.

 Volunteers are required to conduct themselves in a professional manner, keeping in mind that adult volunteers serve as role models to the girls they serve.
 This conduct will be reflected in appropriate dress, language, and conduct.
 Dress, grooming, and personal cleanliness standards contribute to the morale of girls and other volunteers and affect the image that Girl Scouts present to members and the community.
 Volunteers will serve to the best of their ability, but not beyond their capabilities.
-Confidentiality must be maintained at all times in order to protect the dignity and rights of individuals.
-Violation of confidentiality may be a cause for release from duties.

-is defined as "unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature."
-Sexual harassment is a form of illegal discrimination based on an individual's gender.
-It frequently involves an expression of sexual conduct that seeks to exploit a relationship in which there is an imbalance of power (e.g., supervisor/ subordinate).
+Girl Scouts of Southeastern Michigan is committed to an environment in which volunteer and staff relationships are characterized by dignity, courtesy, respect, and equitable treatment and an environment free of all forms of discrimination, including sexual harassment.
+Sexual harassment is defined as "unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature."
+Sexual harassment is a form of illegal discrimination on the basis of an individual's gender.
+It frequently involves an expression of sexual conduct that seeks to exploit a relationship in which there is an imbalance of power (e.g., supervisor/subordinate).
 It can also occur where there is a perception of power among or between colleagues or between individuals with no formal business relationship.

 No volunteer, man or woman, may sexually harass another volunteer, employee, or Girl Scout member of the same or opposite sex, and may not advocate, solicit, or promote a particular personal lifestyle or sexual orientation.